Home » 2023

 Lech Trzcionkowski (Jagiellonian University)

-Mary Hammer (University of North Carolina, Chapel Hill)
+Mary Hamner (University of North Carolina, Chapel Hill)

 Xochiquetzal Luna Morales (Wilfrid Laurier University)